-- 1. Natural: Prohibited, except to serve essential utility corridors or in support of permitted uses and activities, and then with a CUP. - 2.
-Rural Conservancy, Urban Conservancy, Shoreline Residential, Mining: SDP. - 3.
+- 1. Natural: Prohibited, except to serve essential utility corridors, and then with a CUP. - 2.
+Rural Conservancy, Urban Conservancy, Shoreline Residential: SDP. - 3.
 Aquatic: CUP

 All applications for utility facilities shall include, at a minimum, the following:

 - 1. Reason why facility must be located in the shoreline jurisdiction; - 2.
 Alternative locations considered and reasons for their rejection; - 3.
 Location of other facilities near the proposed project and if the location is to include other types of facilities; - 4.
 Proposed method of construction and plans to control erosion and turbidity during construction; - 5.
 Plans for restoration of areas disturbed during construction; - 6.
 Possibility of locating proposed facility within existing utility right-of-way; and - 7.
 Geotechnical Report when proposed in a geologically hazardous area.